Akam (wrestler)

 Sunny Dhinsa (born May 20, 1993) is a Canadian professional wrestler and former amateur wrestler.
-He is best known for his time with the WWE, where he performed under the ring name Akam.
+He is best known for his time in WWE, where he performed under the ring name Akam.

-After signing with WWE in 2014, he has since teamed with Rezar as part of The Authors of Pain, with whom he has held the NXT Tag Team Championship and WWE Raw Tag Team Championship once, and they also won the 2016 Dusty Rhodes Tag Team Classic tournament.
+After signing with WWE in 2014, Akam has since teamed with Rezar as part of The Authors of Pain, with whom he has held the NXT Tag Team Championship and WWE Raw Tag Team Championship once, and they also won the 2016 Dusty Rhodes Tag Team Classic tournament.

 Early life

 Sunny Dhinsa was born on May 20, 1993, in Abbotsford, British Columbia.

 Amateur wrestling career

 Dhinsa attended Simon Fraser University, where he was a standout collegiate wrestler.
 He won the Canadian national freestyle wrestling champion in 2011, 2012 and 2013 in the heavyweight category.
 He won a gold medal in the 115 kg category at the 2009 Canada Summer Games, and a silver medal at the 2011 Pan American Games in Guadalajara.
 Dhinsa competed in the qualification tournament for the 2012 Summer Olympics, missing out on qualification after losing to Dremiel Byers.
 He was considered a prospect for the 2016 Summer Olympics but left amateur wrestling after being offered a contract with WWE in 2014, having been scouted for the company by Gerald Brisco.